arpitbbhayani/articles/blogs/fsm.md

     @prime
     def _create_q2(self):
         while True:
+            # Wait till the input is received.
+            # once received store the input in `char`
             char = yield

+            # depending on what we received as the input
+            # change the current state of the fsm
             if char == 'b':
+                # on receiving `b` the state moves to `q2`
                 self.current_state = self.q2
             elif char == 'c':
+                # on receiving `c` the state moves to `q3`
                 self.current_state = self.q3
             else:
+                # on receiving any other input, break the loop
+                # so that next time when someone sends any input to
+                # the coroutine it raises StopIteration
                 break
     ...

 ```

 ## Running